 Yeshua was not a mere victim of a mob.
 Nor was his death an accident.
 It was the very purpose of his mission.
 He gave up his life as an atonement for sin.
 His words mean nothing apart from this final action.
 The “good news” is that the Messiah willingly stood in our place and, by dying, took the penalty which rightfully belongs to each one of us.
 But he didn’t stay dead.
-By rising from the grave he defeated the power of sin and death and enables individuals to have a new relationship with God.
-And it is this power– the power of the resurrection–which is available to anyone who believes.
-This power has been changing lives (of both Jews and gentiles) since the first century.
+By rising from the grave, he defeated the power of sin and death and enabled individuals to have a new relationship with God.
+And it is this power—the power of the resurrection—which is available to anyone who believes.
+This power has been changing lives (of both Jews and Gentiles) since the first century.

-One Jewish man who knew of this life-changing experience was Alfred Edersheim, the British scholar and author of the last century.
-His book, The Life and Times of Jesus the Messiah, was originally published in the 1880’s and is still considered one of the most authoritative sources on the subject.
+One Jewish man who knew of this life-changing experience was Alfred Edersheim, the British scholar and author of the nineteenth century.
+His book The Life and Times of Jesus the Messiah was originally published in the 1880s and is still considered one of the most authoritative sources on the subject.
 His Jewish view of Yeshua pre-dated the more recent wave of Jewish scholars who have been increasingly curious about the New Testament.
 To conclude his chapter on the resurrection he writes,

 The importance of all this can not be adequately expressed in words.
 A dead Christ might have been a Teacher and Wonder-worker, and remembered and loved as such.
 But only a risen and Living Christ could be the Saviour, the Life, and the Life-Giver—and as such preached to all men.
 And of this most blessed truth we have the fullest and most unquestionable evidence.
 7

 What do you think?
 Will your conclusion be determined by the reflex of tradition?
-Will you dismiss the issue because of twentieth century pre-suppositions?
-Or will you choose to explore an ancient tomb–where all too few have dared to look.
+Will you dismiss the issue because of twenty-first century presuppositions?
+Or will you choose to explore an ancient tomb—where all too few have dared to look?

-- Rahner, Karl and Lapide, Pinchas, Encountering Jesus-Encountering Judaism-A Dialogue (New York: Crossroad Publishing Co.
-1987), p.
-104
+- Karl Rahner and Pinchas Lapide, Encountering Jesus-Encountering Judaism: A Dialogue (New York: Crossroad Publishing Co., 1987), 104.